Introduction: DIY Car Crash Test to Show the Importance of Seat Belt & Air Bag

 This project is a little effort from my side to spread an awareness for car safety.
 While thinking of car safety, seat belt is the main thing that I’m talking about.
 This project deals with mimicking different car crash test scenario.
 The first without seat belt & air bag the second one with seat belt and also including the added safety feature called the air bag.
-It would be better if you could watch the video first. the crash test can be seen towards the end of the video (last 3 minute or so).
-If you like this project then kindly vote for me in the Baking soda contest.
+It would be better if you could watch the video first. the crash test can be seen towards the last 2 minutes of the video.

 Step 1: Realizing the Reality